pryv/dev-site/source/faq-infra.md

 You can simply add them in the docker-compose template files located in `config-leader/data/${ROLE}/pryv.yml`, where `${ROLE}` is `singlenode` or `core`, `reg-master`, `reg-slave` and `static` depending on your deployment.

-In the docker-compose file, you should add the `environment` property to the service you wish to add environment variables and add your variables in an array such as:
+In the docker-compose file, you should add the `environment` property to the appropriate service, with the desired variables as an array; for example:

 ```yaml
 version: '3.5'